This post may contain affiliate links. Read my disclosure policy.

 - Preheat the oven to 350°F. Spray a 9×13-inch baking pan with nonstick spray or line two 8-inch round cake pans with rounds of parchment paper and spray with nonstick cooking spray.
 Set aside.

-- Add the sugar, gluten free flour, cocoa powder, baking soda, baking powder, and salt to a large mixing bowl and whisk to combine.
+- Add 2 cups granulated sugar, 1 3/4 cups gluten free 1-to-1 flour, 3/4 cup cocoa powder, 2 teaspoons baking soda, 1 teaspoon baking powder, and 1 teaspoon salt to a large mixing bowl and whisk to combine.

-- Add the eggs, milk, yogurt, oil, and vanilla extract and whisk together until fully combined.
+- Add 3 large eggs, 2/3 cup milk, 1/3 cup plain Greek yogurt, 1/2 cup vegetable oil, and 2 teaspoons vanilla extract and whisk together until fully combined.

-- Dissolve the instant coffee, if using, in the hot water and stir into the batter.
+- Dissolve 1 teaspoon instant coffee, if using, in 1 cup hot water and stir into the batter.

 - Pour the batter into the prepared rectangular baking pan and bake at 350°F for 35-45 minutes until a toothpick can be inserted and comes out with a few moist crumbs.
 Or divide between the two 8-inch round pans and bake for 40-50 minutes until a toothpick can be inserted and comes out with a few moist crumbs.

 - Remove the cake from the oven and place on a cooling rack.
 For the rectangular pan, allow it to cool completely in the pan before frosting.
 For the round pans, cool the cake in the pans for about 10 minutes.
-Run a butter knife around the edge and turn the cakes out of the pans to cool completely on the racks before frosting.
+Run a butter knife around the edge and turn the cakes out of the pans to cool completely on the racks before covering with chocolate frosting or your favorite frosting.

 I too thought the recipe looked to have too much liquid.
 So I did 2 batches of cupcakes.
 The first batch came out sunken.
 Then I added 6 more tbsp of flour to what was left of the batter.
 The second batch turned out flat.
 I haven’t tasted yet.